eduardorittner/piece-table-rs/BENCHMARKS.md

    - Competitive performance for middle removes with small/medium text
    - Generally slower than Rope for random/start removes
    - Very slow for character removals

+### Query operations

+1. Rope's slicing depends on the text size, while piece table seems to have a somewhat stable performance regardless of text size.
+1. Rope has optimizations for length, line count, etc. Piece table's implementation is *very* slow for now.